 Norway Health Care and Vaccinations

 Health risks in Norway are few, with most visitors likely to suffer nothing more serious than a few blisters from hiking or insect bites in the summer.
 Standards of health care are high but as with everything else in Norway, healthcare is expensive, so insurance is a must.
 Travellers should find out if they are covered by reciprocal health care arrangements.
 Australia, for example, has such an agreement as long as long as citizens carry their Medicare card.
-Chemist shops are called apotek and can be found on every high street.
+Pharmacies are called apotek and can be found on every high street.
 In an emergency, you can get treatment from the nearest public hospital free of charge.
 Dial 113 toll-free for an ambulance.
 Most operators also speak English.

 Food and Drink